MicrosoftDocs/defender-docs/exposure-management/get-started-exposure-management.md

 ---
-title: Get started with Microsoft Security Exposure Management
+title: Start using Microsoft Security Exposure Management
 description: This article describes how to start using the Microsoft Security Exposure Management dashboard ms.author: v-mjosephy
 author: mjosephym